 Document Purpose

-The purpose of this document is to define the changes necessary to the CL-SaFI-SMSI-1.1.0 specification to enable support of Summary Reporting (Data Products) for the Dynamic Ad Insertion in Video on Demand product.
+The purpose of this document is to define the changes necessary for the CL-SaFI-SMSI-1.1.0 specification to enable support of Summary Reporting (Data Products) for the Dynamic Ad Insertion in Video on Demand product.
 Specifically, this document should:

 Define the Safi specification changes necessary.